wireapp/wire-server-deploy/ansible/README.md

 #### WARNING: host re-use

 Some of these playbooks mess with the hostnames of their targets.
-You MUST pick different (virtual) hosts playbooks that rename the host.
+You MUST pick different hosts for playbooks that rename the host.
 If you e.g. attempt to run Cassandra and k8s on the same 3 machines, the hostnames will be overwritten by the second installation playbook, corrupting the first.

-FIXME: what playbooks are guilty of this?
+At the least, we know that the cassandra and kubernetes playbooks are both guilty of hostname manipulation.

 #### Authentication